aledecicco/english-programming-language/docs/syntax.md

 Here, we are saying that the function takes a number by reference.
 The number pointed at by the reference will be multiplied by two, modifying the original number that was passed as argument.
 References can be variables or list elements.

 It is important to note that when a list is passed by value, a deep copy of it is created.
 To compensate for this high usage of memory, a garbage collector is implemented.

+Some operators in the prelude also return references, but it's important to know that they are only alive during the call in which they are obtained.
+After that, a copy of the reference is generated, so storing it will result in a copy of the original value.

+For example, we can increase the number in a specific position of a list by saying `Add 1 to the element of L at 5`.
+However, saying `Let x be the element of L at 5` and then `Add 1 to x` will only increase the value of the variable `x`, but not of the 5th element of the list `L`.
+In the first case, the reference returned by `the element of ... at ...` is still alive when `add ... to ...` is called on it, so the original element is modified.
+In the second case, saving the result of `the element of ... at ...` in a variable causes a copy of that element to be stored, so the original element is not modified but instead the variable is.

 ## Iterators